Are you considering the Mexican Black Kingsnake as a pet?

 Mexican Black Kingsnake Size And Appearance

 The Mexican Black Kingsnake has a completely black body that doesn’t have any patterns on it.
+It is never black and yellow.

 While that might sound boring, especially if you want to have a cool-looking snake, it actually has a pretty amazing secret feature.